Red sky at night and other weather lore

 From this, developed the old weather sayings and phrases we see and hear today.
 The sayings became particularly important in sailing and agriculture as they looked for reliable forecasts ahead.

-"Red sky at night, shepherd's delight.
-Red sky in the morning, shepherd's warning" first appeared in the bible in the Gospel of Matthew.
+The concept of "Red sky at night, shepherd's delight.
+Red sky in the morning, shepherd's warning" first appears in the Bible in the book of Matthew.
 It is an old weather saying often used at sunrise and sunset to signify the changing sky and originally known to help the shepherds prepare for the next day's weather.

 The saying is most reliable when weather systems predominantly come from the west as they do in the UK.
 "Red sky at night, shepherds delight" can often be proven true, since red sky at night means fair weather is generally headed towards you.

 A red sky appears when dust and small particles are trapped in the atmosphere by high pressure.
 This scatters blue light and leaving only red light to give the sky its notable appearance.

 A red sky at sunset means high pressure is moving in from the west so therefore the next day will usually be dry and pleasant.
 "Red sky in the morning, shepherds warning" means a red sky appears due to the high-pressure weather system having already moved east meaning the good weather has passed, most likely making way for a wet and windy low-pressure system.

 Video: Who do you trust?
 We explore the fact and fiction of some common weatherlore: